vormooth/hifi/BUILD_ANDROID_MAC.md

 #### Build it yourself (skip if you have a binary)
 You must compile scribe using your native toolchain (following the build instructions for your platform - MAC) and then pass a CMake variable or set an ENV variable SCRIBE_PATH that is a path where the scribe executable is.

+#### Scribe path

-For example, if the scribe executable is in a tools (sic) directory...
+For example, if the scribe executable is in a tools directory:

 ````
 workspace-hifi  (ANDROID_LIB_DIR)